na-na-hi/renget/archive/5cxcb3.md

 "How come you're not part of any music club?
 When it's clear you love music!"

-"I'm too busy."
+"I'm too busy.
+Why aren't you in any music club?"

-"I don't buy it.
+"Cuz they kicked me out!
+We're not the same.
 This whole thing with Ash.
-Is it about Mio and her quirk?"
+It's about Mio and her quirk."
 Inigo picked up tempo on the drums.

 "...."

 "I did a background check and I read the letter Chris gave to Gigan.
-I know about Mindbreaker.
-Why do you hide it?"
+I know about Mindbreaker. "

 "It's hard... living with a quirk like mine, especially once people know what I could do," Imai called out as he played, picking up his tempo as if they were racing.